overnode-org/overnode/seeds/aws/README.md

 - Set your AWS Access and Secret keys in the [terraform.tfvars](./terraform.tfvars) file.
 - Optionally edit other variables (eg. if you would like to use another region for deployment).
-- Run `terraform apply` - to create AWS instances and provision them into Clusterlite-managed cluster.
+- Run `terraform apply` - to create AWS instances and provision them into Cade-managed cluster.

 ### Operation Steps

 - Run `terraform show | grep public_ip` to list public IP addresses for all created EC2 instances.
 - Run `ssh -i sshkey.pem ubuntu@<one-of-public-ip-addresses>` to open secure shell for remote operations
-- Run `sudo clusterlite nodes` - to check status of nodes
+- Run `sudo cade nodes` - to check status of nodes
-- Run `sudo clusterlite help` - for more help on operations
+- Run `sudo cade help` - for more help on operations

 ### Sample Configuration
-File [clusterlite.yaml](./clusterlite.yaml) defines settings for sample Cassandra cluster.
+File [cade.yaml](./cade.yaml) defines settings for sample Cassandra cluster.
 When nodes are up and running, you may check that all cassandra nodes connected and formed the cluster.
 Sample configuration opens client ports for Cassandra, so it can be accessed from a host machine via CQL too.